 would likely go up too.

-Road safety experts from the Royal Society for the Prevention of Accidents say that using any sort of phone while driving makes you four times more likely to crash.
+Road safety experts from the Royal Society for the Prevention of Accidents say that using either a hand-held or hands-free phone while driving makes you four times more likely to crash

-But people are still using their phone at the wheel – whether it's to send a message, check a notification or even make a call.
-A police campaign in November 2016 led to 7,966 fixed penalty notices being handed out to drivers for mobile phone offences.
+.
+But people are still using their phones at the wheel – whether it's to send a message, check a notification or even make a call.

 Oliver, businessman, London

-The new penalties will make a difference to me; I need that extra deterrent because the technology is so compulsive.
+The penalties made a difference to me; I needed that extra deterrent because the technology is so compulsive.
 It's sometimes like I have this addictive need to communicate.

 Years ago, I was driving through a town looking for a friend's house and called him for directions.
 I was doing about 20mph when along came a copper.
 I barely knew it was an offence at the time.
 It was like a parking ticket with a £30 fine.
 I was a bit miffed.

 Later, I thought about what I'd done and realised it was ridiculous.
 Since then I've really tried to resist using the phone in the car.
 In London, I've become a zealot about anyone I see doing it.
 I make signs to tell them to get off the phone, even though people get angry at me when I do.